⚡ The TL;DR Verdict

 • Winner: Milos

-• Why: Milos offers unparalleled diversity, uniqueness, and accessibility to stunning beaches.
+• Why: Milos offers unparalleled diversity, uniqueness, and accessibility to sharp beaches.

 • Who this matters for: Beach enthusiasts, snorkelers, and those seeking unique natural landscapes over traditional sandy shores.